d2l-ai/d2l-en/chapter_introduction/intro.md

 the common loss function for classification problems is called cross-entropy.
 In MXNet Gluon, the corresponding loss function can be found [here](https://mxnet.incubator.apache.org/api/python/gluon/loss.html#mxnet.gluon.loss.SoftmaxCrossEntropyLoss).

-Note that the most likely class is not necessarily the one that you're going to use for your decision.
+Note that the most likely class is not necessarily the one that you are going to use for your decision.
 Assume that you find this beautiful mushroom in your backyard:

 ![Death cap - do not eat!](../img/death_cap.jpg)
 :width:`400px`